Fort Mose Historic State Park - St. Augustine, Florida

-An interpretive panel at the
+An interpretive panel at the site

-site features an artist's
+features an artist's rendering of the

-appearance of Fort Mose.
+outposts named Fort Mose.

 Boardwalk at Fort Mose

-The long boardwalk leading
+The boardwalk leading to the Fort

-to the Fort Mose overlook is a
+Mose overlook is a great place to

-great place to view birds and
+view birds and other wildlife.
+It

 Site of Fort Mose

-Coastal marshes now cover
+Coastal marshes now cover fields

-the fields that once supplied
+that once supplied food for the

-Mose.
-The site of the fort is
+people of Fort Mose.
+The site of the

-marked by the trees in the
+fort is marked by the trees in the

 center of the photograph.